Participation in AIS is compulsory for employers with 5 or more employees. It is gazetted under S68(2) of the Income Tax Act (PDF, 75 KB).

 From YA 2023, participation in the AIS is compulsory for employers:

 1. With 5 or more employees including:

-- Non-resident employees including those who are based overseas and are required to render service in Singapore during the year (exclude details of employment income where clearance has been filed)
+- Non-resident employee including those who are based overseas and are required to render service in Singapore during the year (exclude details of employment income where clearance has been filed)

-- Employees who have left the organisation but were in receipt of income in reporting year (e.g. stock option gains), or
+- Employee who had left the organisation but was in receipt of income in the reporting year (e.g. stock option gains), or

 Voluntary AIS participation

 Employers who have less than 5 employees are encouraged to join the AIS.
 Employers can register for YA 2024 submission from 1 Apr 2023 to 31 Dec 2023.

 The tax consultant handles expatriates’ employment income information.
 Can this information be excluded from the electronic submission?

 Employers must submit the employment income information of all employees, including expatriates and directors who receive director's fees.

 Employers should authorise their tax consultants via Corppass to submit the employment income information of expatriates.